 The City Landfill and Resource Recovery Center is located at 1989 Jake Sears Road, Virginia Beach, VA 23464 and is open 7:00 a.m. to 4:30 p.m., Tuesday through Saturday.

 The City of Virginia Beach Landfill and Resource Recovery Center has received national and state-wide recognition for the efforts in rebranding the facility and for excellence in the industry.
-Awards include: MarCom Awards 2014 Gold Award, Virginia Recycling Association (VRA) 2015 Outstanding Municipal Program Award, and the Virginia Municipal League (VML) 2015 Achievement Communication Award (to be presented in October).
+Awards include: MarCom Awards 2014 Gold Award, Virginia Recycling Association (VRA) 2015 Outstanding Municipal Program Award, and the Virginia Municipal League (VML) Communications Award Achievement Award for excellence in local government.

 Resource Recovery Center

 Only waste generated at the primary residence of City of Virginia Beach citizens may be received at the Virginia Beach Landfill and Resource Recovery Center.
 Waste must be delivered in a privately owned, non-commercial,

 automobile, station wagon, passenger or minivan, unmodified low-sided pickup truck, or a trailer that is no larger than a pickup truck bed.

 The Resource Recovery Center accepts the following items:

 - Alkaline (AA, AAA, C, D), Boat, Car, Truck, Camera, Cell Phone, Hearing Aid, Lead Acid, Lithium, Rechargeable

 - The scale attendant must be informed that batteries are included in a load.
 These items should be dropped off at the household hazardous waste facility and not be commingled with other items.

 - Free of steel reinforcement and other materials